harvard-nrg/dwiqc/docs/source/xnat.rst

 Only a few of the many possible *process* mode arguments will be discussed here.

 | 1. ``--qsiprep-config`` and ``--prequal-config`` allow you to customize the arguments passed to qsiprep and prequal.
-By default, these are the `qsiprep config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/qsiprep.yaml>`_ and `prequal config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/prequal.yaml>`_ arguments being passed.
+These are the default `qsiprep config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/qsiprep.yaml>`_ and `prequal config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/prequal.yaml>`_ arguments being passed.
 Using these config files as a template, you can customize your prequal and qsiprep commands.
 Example usage: ``--prequal-config /users/nrg/PE201222_230719/prequal.yaml``

 | 2. ``--xnat-upload`` indicates that the output from *DWIQC* should be uploaded to your XNAT project. ``--xnat-alias`` (see *get* mode) must be passed for this argument to work.
 Example usage: ``--xnat-upload`` (just passing the argument is sufficient)

 | 3. ``--output-resolution`` allows you to specify the resolution of images created by qsiprep.
 The default is the same as the input data.
 Example usage: ``--output-resolution 1.0``

 | 4. ``--no-gpu`` enables users without access to a gpu node to run *DWIQC*.
-Note that some advanced process features are not available without gpu computing.
+Note that some advanced processing features are not available without gpu computing.
 Example usage: ``--no-gpu`` (just passing the argument is sufficient)

 | 5. ``--sub-tasks`` is used to run either just qsiprep or prequal.
 Example usage: ``--sub-tasks qsiprep``